Ōkawa, Kōchi: Government

 Ōkawa has a mayor-council form of government with a directly elected mayor and a unicameral village council of six members. Ōkawa, together with the other municipalities of Tosa District and Nagaoka District, contributes one member to the Kōchi Prefectural Assembly.
 In terms of national politics, the village is part of Kōchi 1st district of the lower house of the Diet of Japan.

 Economy

 The major industry in Ōkawa Village is logging; much of the town's mountains have been converted into a cedar tree farm.
 Additionally, the Shirataki copper mine (白滝鉱山) located in Ōkawa was in operation between 1919 and 1985.

 Education

 Ōkawa has one public combined elementary/middle school operated by the village government.
 The village does not have a high school.
-There is also a nature center which runs summer camps and a study abroad program which allows Japanese youth the opportunity to live in a very remote mountain village for Elementary and/or Junior High School.
+There is also a nature center which runs summer camps and a study abroad program which offers Japanese youths the opportunity to live in this very remote mountain village and attend the local elementary and/or junior high schools.